Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Introduction

-Numerous studies have focused on the modeling of aggregated flexibility, proposing models such as the power boundary model \cite{chen2019aggregate}, power-energy boundary model \cite{xu2016hierarchical,wang2022evaluation}, vertex-based polytope \cite{tan2020estimating}, homothetic polytope \cite{jian2023analytical}, and $k$-order feasible region \cite{wen2022aggregate}.
-Yet, these studies do not discuss how to quantify the costs or values of the feasible regions determined by these aggregated flexibility models, which is essential to activate flexibility.
-Although the power boundary model offers a straightforward quantification method by defining prices for the adjustable power range in each time slot, just like conventional generators, it faces challenges in capturing the time-coupled characteristics of storage or storage-like DERs, e.g., BESSs, EVs, and HPs.
-Within the research focusing on DSO flexibility markets, defining and formulating flexibility prices is always a fundamental part.
-Existing research in this field predominantly formulates flexibility prices based on the power adjustment range relative to the reference or baseline power in each time slot \cite{mousavi2021dso,liu2022demand,zhang2022optimal,tsaousoglou2021mechanism,morstyn2018designing,jian2022dlmp}.
+Numerous studies have focused on the modeling of aggregated flexibility, proposing models such as the power boundary model \cite{chen2019aggregate}, power-energy boundary model \cite{xu2016hierarchical,wang2022evaluation}, vertex-based polytope \cite{tan2020estimating}, ellipsoid \cite{cui2021network}, generalized battery model \cite{tan2022optimal}, and homothetic polytope \cite{jian2023analytical}.
+Our previous works \cite{wen2022aggregate,wen2023improved} also proposed efficient modeling methods for flexibility aggregation.
+Nevertheless, these studies did not discuss how to quantify the costs or values of the feasible regions determined by these aggregated flexibility models, which is important for the DSO's optimal activation of flexibilities.

+Within the field of DSO flexibility markets, quantifying the costs and values of flexibility is always a fundamental part.
+However, existing studies did not discuss this aspect in detail; instead, they have essentially adopted quantification methods based on the power adjustment ranges in each time slot\cite{morstyn2018designing, mousavi2021dso, zhang2022optimal, tsaousoglou2021mechanism, jian2022dlmp}.
+For example, reference \cite{morstyn2018designing} proposes to discretize the power adjustment range in each time slot into standardized contract capacities and to define different prices for each segment.
+References \cite{mousavi2021dso} and \cite{zhang2022optimal} incorporate reserve capacities within the time-coupled flexibility model of aggregators and define their flexibility costs as reserve costs.
+This quantification method is still essentially based on the power adjustment ranges in each time slot because defining reserves implicitly calculates an approximated power range model (time-decoupled) of the original flexibility model.

-The advantages of flexibility pricing based on power adjustment ranges are its intuitive calculation and uniformity with generators.
-However, as mentioned before, this pricing scheme is insufficient to quantify the time-coupled flexibility offered by storage-like DERs.
-Besides, the potential inconvenience caused to DER users by flexibility activation, which is the fundamental reason for flexibility costs, cannot be adequately quantified by the power range alone (detailed discussions on this fact will be provided in Section \ref{Sect:flexibility_cost}).
-In \cite{ziras2019mid}, the opportunity cost is used to evaluate the cost of EVs' mid-term flexibility, but this method cannot be directly generalized to various heterogeneous DERs, limiting its application in a unified DSO flexibility market with multiple types of DERs.
+The advantages of using the power adjustment range in each time slot for flexibility quantification are its intuitive calculation and uniformity with generators.
+However, this method is insufficient for the quantification of the time-coupled flexibility offered by storage-like DERs, e.g., BESSs, EVs, and HPs.
+In \cite{ziras2019mid}, the opportunity cost is used to quantify the cost of EVs' mid-term flexibility, but this method cannot be directly generalized to various heterogeneous DERs, limiting its application in a unified flexibility activation framework.